Why Is My Water Heater Leaking?

-The average household's leaks can account for nearly 10,000 gallons of water wasted every year and ten percent of homes have leaks that waste 90 gallons or more per day.
+The average household's leaks can account for nearly 10,000 gallons of water wasted every year.
+In addition, 10 percent of homes have leaks that waste 90 gallons or more per day.
 Water heaters are meant to provide water for many uses but they can also have issues that require immediate attention if not addressed in time.
 Although water heaters are usually durable, they are still prone to water leaks which can cause significant damage to the surrounding area.

 Are you ready to put a stop to your hot water heater leaking water and wasting money?
 In this article we'll answer some of the most common questions asked regarding a leaking water heater, including:

-- What causes a water heater to leak?
+- What causes a hot water heater to leak?

 - Is a leaking water heater dangerous?

 - What should I do if my water heater is leaking?

 - How can I prevent future water heater leaks?

 What Are The Common Causes of Water Heater Leaks?

 In general, it's a good idea to call an emergency plumbing company if you have any questions about the cause of your water heater leak.
 The most frequent reasons why water heaters leak are: